RaghaviSivakumar/vsdsquadron-mini-internship/README.md

 ## Using the RISC-V core verilog netlist and testbench for functional simulation experiment.To upload the waveform snapshots for the commands.
 #### 1. Cloning the reference repo:
-By using the command `git clone https://github.com/vinayrayapati/rv32i.git proj name` ,clone the reference repo which contains the verilog netlist and testbench
+* By using the command `git clone https://github.com/vinayrayapati/rv32i.git proj name` ,clone the reference repo which contains the verilog netlist and testbench

 ![Screenshot from 2024-07-06 19-43-10](https://github.com/RaghaviSivakumar/vsdsquadron-mini-internship/assets/147801536/d9fe452e-3c7e-484c-a3a3-9a80780426c2)

 #### 2. Installation to setup simulation tools:
-To setup the simulation tools such as iverilog and GTKwave, using the command `sudo apt update`
+* To setup the simulation tools such as iverilog and GTKwave, using the command `sudo apt update` and
 `sudo apt install iverilog gtkwave`

 ![Screenshot from 2024-07-06 20-03-20](https://github.com/RaghaviSivakumar/vsdsquadron-mini-internship/assets/147801536/4b68a768-d1b9-4fa6-a199-9d7e23e2d5e9)

 #### 3. Edit the testbench file:
-Use the command `nano iiitb_rv32i_tb.v`
+* Use the command `nano iiitb_rv32i_tb.v`
-Check the testbench format is as below.
+* Check the testbench format is as below.

 ![Screenshot from 2024-07-06 20-19-23](https://github.com/RaghaviSivakumar/vsdsquadron-mini-internship/assets/147801536/792d52f1-1682-4f94-93f1-1ce2476e0c9d)
 ![Screenshot from 2024-07-06 20-15-31](https://github.com/RaghaviSivakumar/vsdsquadron-mini-internship/assets/147801536/b98d1db0-088b-437a-b349-65174dbc8e85)

 #### 4. Run the functional simulation:
-To compile and simulate use the commands `iverilog -o rv32i_simulation iiitb_rv32i_tb.v` and `vvp rv32i_simulation`
+* To compile and simulate use the commands `iverilog -o rv32i_simulation iiitb_rv32i_tb.v` and `vvp rv32i_simulation`

 ![Screenshot from 2024-07-06 20-26-02](https://github.com/RaghaviSivakumar/vsdsquadron-mini-internship/assets/147801536/8d8768c9-714f-4d7d-b07b-e1fc7a62ae15)

 #### 5. View the waveform:
-To view the waveform,use the command
+* To view the waveform,use the command  `gtkwave simulation.vcd`
-`gtkwave simulation.vcd`

 ![Screenshot from 2024-07-06 20-29-32](https://github.com/RaghaviSivakumar/vsdsquadron-mini-internship/assets/147801536/2c81f700-4406-4b6a-b8dc-b6a6fec5d4d2)

-If no directory found,use the command `gtkwave simulation.vcd`
+* If no directory found,use the command `gtkwave simulation.vcd`

 ![Screenshot from 2024-07-06 20-34-58](https://github.com/RaghaviSivakumar/vsdsquadron-mini-internship/assets/147801536/715dabc9-52cd-4b3f-b4e5-48807fdb2f1d)